babelfish-for-postgresql/babelfish_project_website/_usage/handling-tsql.md

 see a loop in action.
 That's pretty standard and straightforward.
 What you need to be aware of here is the type mismatch.
 We create an integer variable which is returned.
 However, what is returned is a varchar.
 In standard PostgreSQL, this would instantly create an error.
-Babelfish (and MS SQL) are way more tolerant in this case.
+Babelfish (and Microsoft SQL Server) are way more tolerant in this case.

 What is also important: If you want to ensure that the data is safe and visible: